dhis2/dhis2-fhir-adapter/README.md

 # DHIS2 FHIR Adapter Prototype for Demo
-The adapter prototype handles for a demo the data as described by https://github.com/jamesagnew/aehin2018-demo-data. __The source code is still under development.__
+The adapter prototype handles for a demo the data as described by https://github.com/jamesagnew/aehin2018-demo-data.

+__The source code is still under development and must still be extended to support all features that are required for the demo!__
 ## Mappings to DHIS2
 FHIR structures may contain multiple values for one field (e.g. multiple names or addresses).
 This will not be displayed by the following sections.
 The resulting mapping configuration reduces multiple values to a single value.
 ### FHIR Organization